Emediongharry/HR-Analysis-Using-PowerBi/README.md

 >> You can interact with the PowerBi dashboard **[here](https://www.novypro.com/project/hr-employee-attrition-visualization).**

 > [!NOTE]
-> The link above will take you out of github!
+> The link above will take you out of GitHub!

 ## Skills Demonstrated
 1. Exploratory data analysis